Glenn Joyal

+Glenn D. Joyal is a puisne justice of the Supreme Court of Canada.
+In June 2026, Prime Minister Mark Carney announced that Joyal would be appointed to the court, succeeding Justice Sheilah Martin who retired in May 2026.
+His appointment became effective July 15, 2026.

-Glenn D. Joyal is a Canadian judge, who has been the Chief Justice of the Court of King's Bench of Manitoba since his appointment on February 4, 2011.
-He replaced Marc M. Monnin, upon his elevation to the Court of Appeal of Manitoba.
+He was formerly a lawyer and then a judge of all three courts of Manitoba.
+Prior to his appointment to the Supreme Court, he had been the Chief Justice of the Court of King's Bench of Manitoba, since 2011.

+He assumed office upon his swearing-in on July 15, 2026.

-Early life
+Early life and education

+Joyal‘s father was a Franco-Manitoban, with deep roots in the Franco-Manitoban community, while his mother had Polish heritage.
+He was raised in St. Boniface, a city ward of Winnipeg, Manitoba.

-Joyal graduated from Simon Fraser University in 1983 and also received a Master of Arts (with distinction) from the University of Manitoba in 1992.
+He graduated from St. Paul's High School in 1978.
+He then graduated from Simon Fraser University in 1983 and also received a Master of Arts (with distinction) from the University of Manitoba in 1992.
 He completed his Bachelor of Laws in 1986 at McGill University and then pursued Graduate Studies in Public Law and Political Theory at Oxford University from 1995–1996.

-Career
+Legal and judicial career

 He was admitted to the Bar of Manitoba in 1987 and practised as a Provincial Crown Attorney in Manitoba (1986–1990), with Justice Canada (1990–1997) and then with the firm of Wolch Pinx Tapper Scurfield in Winnipeg (1997–1998).
+He was a member of the Assiciation des juristes d'expression française du Manitoba.

-Joyal was appointed a judge of the Provincial Court of Manitoba in 1998, where he developed his expertise in criminal and constitutional law.
+Joyal was appointed a judge of the Provincial Court of Manitoba in 1998, where he developed his expertise in criminal and constitutional law and served on several Provincial Court committees.

 On March 2, 2007, he was appointed to the Manitoba Court of Appeal, replacing Charles Huband.
-He became a judge of the Court of Queen's Bench of Manitoba on July 10, 2007, replacing A. L. Clearwater, who elected to become a supernumerary judge.
-He was appointed Associate Chief Justice of the Court of Queen's Bench of Manitoba in January 2009.
+He was appointed to the Manitoba Court of Queen’s Bench (now the Court of King's Bench) on July 10, 2007, replacing A. L. Clearwater, who elected to become a supernumerary judge.
+He was appointed Associate Chief Justice of the Queen's Bench in January 2009.
+He replaced Marc M. Monnin as Chief Justice of the King's Bench upon his elevation to the Court of Appeal of Manitoba.

-Joyal works in both English and French and has served as a Member of several Provincial Court Committees.
-He has been Vice-Chair of the Board of Directors for St. Mary's Academy, a Member of the Board of Directors for Le Cercle Molière and a Member of l'Association des juristes d'expression française du Manitoba.